 The benefits of linked data boil down to two things: 1) it makes information more accessible to both people as well as computers, and 2) it opens the doors to the creation any number of knowledge services limited only by the power of human imagination.
 Because it standardized, agnostic, independent, and mimics human expression linked data is more universal than many of the current processes of information dissemination.
 Universality infers decentralization, and decentralization promotes dissemination.
 On the Internet anybody can say anything at anytime.
 In the aggregate, this is a good thing and it enables information to be combined in ways yet to be imagined.
 Publishing information as linked data enables you to seamlessly enhance your own knowledge services as well as simultaneously enhance the knowledge of others.

 "Rome is the Eternal City.
-After visiting Rome you will be

-better the hum equ nan ipped condi to tior participat ı." e in the global conversation of
+After visiting Rome you will be better equipped to participate in the global conversation of the human condition."

 Linked data: A Primer